geofffranks/spruce/doc/operators.md

 - `(( delete ))` - Deletes data at a specific index, or objects identified by the value of a specified key.

+*Please note:* You cannot use the convenient Spruce path syntax (`path.to.your.property`) in case one of the elements (e.g. named entry element) contains a dot as part of the actual key.
+The dot is in line with the YAML syntax, however it cannot be used since Spruce uses it as a separator internally.
+This also applies to operators, where it is not immediately obvious that a path is used like with the `(( prune ))` operator.
+As a workaround, depending on the actual use-case, it is often possible to replace the Spruce operator with a equivalent [go-patch] operator file.

 ## Operator Arguments

 Most `spruce` operators have arguments.
 There are three basic types to the arguments -